Right Arrow

 • Focus on your risks: Choose solutions that address your campus’s specific hazards.

-Most importantly, technology should support—not replace—your existing safety programs and culture.
+Technology should support—not replace—your existing safety programs and culture.
 The best solutions make it easier to spot risks, document compliance, and keep everyone accountable.

 What are the most common causes of workplace injuries in colleges and universities?